Disclaimer: I do not own Ranma or Tenchi Muyo. This is a non-profit work of fanfiction meant only for entertainment.

 Ukyo's expression and tone became more serious.
 "So, what about us...?"

 "Bastard!
 You damn bastard!"
 The words were quiet, yet cutting.
-She reached for her battle spatula but let it go.
+She reached for her battle spatula, before letting it go.
 She then ran off to where her pallet was in the back of the cave away from the others.

 Ranma sighed.
-"Aye, perhaps I am."
+"Perhaps I am at that."
 He hoped the others were still asleep.
 He really did not want company.
 His hopes would seem to have been in vain as Nabiki came into view.

 "How much did you hear?"

 "Who me?"
-Ranma gave her an exasperated look and she replied, "almost all I think.
+Ranma gave her an exasperated look.
+She replied, "Almost all I think.
 You know you did the right thing."

 "Yes, but it still sucks."